 We identify 3 main critiques in the general comments provided by Referee # 1.

-Regarding the framing as a functional flows exercise: the manuscript introduction and discussion has been revised to clarify that this study does not apply a typical functional flows approach; rather it uses the existing functional flows framework to provide context for a proposed new decision-support tool in a specific watershed.
+Regarding the framing as a functional flows exercise: the manuscript introduction and discussion has been revised to clarify that this study does not apply a typical functional flows approach; rather it uses the existing functional flows framework to provide context for a proposed new approach to developing a decision-support tool that would be specific to a target watershed.

-Regarding the recommendation to broaden the discussion for applying to other settings: additional text has been added to the discussion to state that this approach could be applied to other watersheds (with abundant hydroclimate data), but that the feasibility of this generalization would be beyond the scope of the subject study and should be explored in a future investigation.
+Regarding the recommendation to broaden the discussion for applying to other settings: additional text has been added to the discussion to outline how this approach could be applied to other watersheds (with abundant hydroclimate data).
+But we also point out that the assessment of the feasibility of this generalization would be beyond the scope of the subject study and should be explored in a future investigation.

 The proposed edits will improve the writing quality and readability of the manuscript.
 References to dissertation chapters has been removed and other structural changes have been made (i.e., moving the model diagnostics figures to an Appendix) to produce a standalone manuscript.